yoichiwo7/k8sdepr/README.md

 As Kubernetes version goes up, the resource API such as `apps/v1beta2:Deployment` will be deprecated/removed.
 `k8sdepr` detects these API deprecation/removal in Go codes; based on the specified target Kubernetes version.

-If you are intrested in detecting API deprecation/removal in YAML manifests and Kubernetes cluster resources, then check follwing tools:
+If you are interested in detecting API deprecation/removal in YAML manifests and Kubernetes cluster resources, then check follwing tools:

 - [FairwindsOps/pluto](https://github.com/FairwindsOps/pluto)